Step 6: Types | Language Workshop

 - Two ground types are convertible if they are directly equal.
 For example,

 You might notice that currently, our convertibility relation is just equality.
-Once we add parametric polymorphism, convertibility will become a lot more complicated, so it’s worth structuring our code this way from the beginning to minimise the amount of code restructuring we have to do.
+Once we add parametric polymorphism in the next step, convertibility will become a lot more complicated, so it’s worth structuring our code this way from the beginning to minimise the amount of code restructuring we have to do.

 Checking and Inference